 Early Life and Education

-Pierre Morad Omidyar was born in Paris, France, on June 21, 1967, to Iranian parents.
-His family immigrated to the United States when he was a child, settling in Maryland.
-Omidyar developed an early interest in computers.
-He graduated from St. Andrew's Episcopal School in 1984 and earned a bachelor's degree in computer science from Tufts University in 1988.
+Pierre Morad Omidyar, born in Paris, France, on June 21, 1967, is a French-born Iranian-American billionaire.
+His parents, Iranian immigrants, moved to the United States when he was a child.
+Omidyar attended The Potomac School and St. Andrew's Episcopal School before earning a Bachelor of Science degree in computer science from Tufts University in 1988.

 Rise to Success